About Mark R. Clifford

-Mark R. Clifford is a proud fourth-generation San Franciscan.
-He is the second-born in an Irish Catholic family of seven, making him a self-declared expert in the pseudoscience of birth order characteristics.
-Mark served in the Marine infantry for ten years and as a Police Officer for over a quarter-century.
-His debut novel, TYPHOON COAST, is about what troubles him.
+Mark R. Clifford is a proud fourth-generation San Franciscan and the second-born in an Irish Catholic family of seven, making him a self-declared expert in the pseudoscience of birth order characteristics.

 Fisher House Foundation builds comfort homes where military & veteran families can stay free of charge, while a loved one is in the hospital.